ej-sanmartin/dad-bot/README.md

 ## Prerequisites

-Will need to set up a Twilio account to get:
+Will need to set up a Twilio account to get the environment variables:

     - TWILIO_ACCOUNT_SID
     - TWILIO_AUTH_TOKEN
     - TWILIO_PHONE_NUMBER

-Will need to set up a RapidAPI account to get:
+Will need to set up a RapidAPI account to get the environment variables:

     - RAPID_API_KEY